-\This represents the error from the baseline uncertainty of the DR analysis.
+This represents the error from the baseline uncertainty of the DR analysis.
 This does not represent sampling error.
+DR participation was voluntary for PY12.
+Therefore, Phase III compliance is based on achieved impacts through PY11.

-Impacts were estimated using either a customer baseline (CBL) with an optional weather sensitivity adjustment or a regression analysis.
+Impacts were estimated using either a customer baseline (CBL) with an optional weather sensitivity adjustment8 or a regression analysis.
 The PY12 set of regression models includes all models from PY11.
 The determination of which approach to use for each customer was based on which method provided the most accurate estimate of consumption when applied to a set of three hypothetical events in summer 2020 (the accuracy metric is described in Guidehouse's Phase III Evaluation Plan).
 Enerlogics, Duquesne Light's DR Program CSP, developed the weather sensitivity adjustment (WSA) factors applied to the CBL and included them in the data request files provided to the SWE.